 Other attractions, all within reasonable driving distance for a day out include the West Somerset Steam Railway, Well’s Cathedral, Bristol Wave Park, Clark’s Village, Wookey Hole and Cheddar Gorge.
 The beautiful Quantock Hills and Exmoor are also not far.

-Closer to home, there is a pub within walking distance – The Royal Oak, which is owned and run by the community of Stoke St Gregory, along with the village shop “Stoke Stores”, which stocks all your daily basics.
+Closer to home, there is a pub within walking distance – The Royal Oak, which is owned and run by the community of Stoke St Gregory, along with the village shop “Stoke Stores”, which stocks all your daily basics and has been shortlisted for the Farm Shop and Deli Awards 2021.

 Only 8 miles from Junction 25 of the M5, or 11 miles fromTaunton Train Station (mainline).
 By prior arrangement, we can provide a free transfer from/ to the station.